 Mercersburg Academy enrolls exceptional students who bring tremendous energy and talent to our community and in return benefit from the Mercersburg experience.
 Financial barriers should never stand in the way of a gifted young person having access to a Mercersburg education.

-Each year, we award more than $7 million in financial aid to students from all demographics.
-Nearly half of Mercersburg families receive merit- or need-based aid, ranging from a few thousand dollars to the full cost of tuition, books, technology fees, and travel.
+Each year, we award more than $8 million in financial aid to students from all demographics.
+Half of Mercersburg families receive merit- or need-based aid, ranging from a few thousand dollars to the full cost of tuition, books, technology fees, and travel.